 Maraviroc belongs to a class (group) of HIV drugs called entry inhibitors.
-Entry inhibitors block HIV from getting into and infecting certain cells of the immune system.
+Entry inhibitors block HIV from getting into and infecting certain cells of the.
 This prevents HIV from multiplying and can reduce the amount of HIV in the body.

 What should I tell my health care provider before taking maraviroc?

 Before taking maraviroc, tell your health care provider:

 - If you are allergic to maraviroc or any other medicines.